Beginners guide to Stocks & Shares ISAs

 In summary, Wealthify offers a simple, hassle-free investment solution which is extremely cost-effective.
 It invests in a range of assets, offering five different portfolios which you can select based on your appetite to risk.
 Wealthify charges a platform fee of 0.60% and average fund fees of around 0.16%, which compares favourably against the industry standard fund charge of around 1.5% a year.
 Wealthify is able to do this because it invests in something called exchange traded funds (ETFs) which puts the Wealthify ISA among the cheapest Stocks and Shares ISAs and the cheapest of all of the robo-adviser services when investing less than £50,000.
 In addition, Wealthify's investment performance has been good, check out our article 'Which is the best performing Stocks and Shares ISA' for more information.
 You can register for free with Wealthify, building a Wealthify investment portfolio in seconds online, which you can look at with no obligation to buy.

-If you plan to manage your own money then you need to choose an investment platform on which to manage your investments.
+If you plan to manage your own money, then you need to choose an investment platform to manage your investments.
 When choosing a suitable platform cost is important but it’s not the only factor to consider.
 Fund availability, level of customer service, technology, reporting, tools and investment help all form part of the mix which is why Hargreaves Lansdown* continues to win industry awards despite not necessarily being the cheapest.
-It represents the best value Stocks and Shares ISA when you consider all the aforementioned factors.
+It represents good value for your Stocks and Shares ISA when you consider all the aforementioned factors.
 Pleasingly, Hargreaves Lansdown has decided to scrap exit fees, which was one of the negatives when we compared investment platforms for beginners prior to the change.
 This means you can easily move your money to another platform should you wish to transfer elsewhere.
 The Hargreaves Lansdown’s platform is used by novice and seasoned professionals alike and so in reality, it is unlikely that you'll choose to move to another platform.

 Cheapest Stocks and Shares ISA